elo-enterprises/lab-notebooks/printer/operating-procedures.md

 [Main Page - Operating Procedures List](README.md#operating-procedures)

 [System Assembly & Repair - Part 3 Step 09](system-assembly--repair.md#part-3--step-9-running-your-first-print)

+### Import an STL 3D Model File
+I used File-Import-ImportSTL/OBJ/AMF/3MF/PRUSA to import a file,  terminator_pencil_holder_fixed.stl, and changed all three X/Y/Z scale factors to 25%.
+This STL file is 18,697 lines long and is human-unreadable in Atom; the file is the output of a 3D modeling tool that has been used to create a model of a terminator head hollowed out into a pencil holder.

+### Export an INI PrusaSlicer Configuration File
+I used File-Export-ExportConfig to produce a file, modix-terminator-config.ini, consisting of 235 lines of human-readable text that set values for alphabetically sorted parameters, specifying everything about the system except the details of the STL 3D model file(s), their position, scale, rotation, infill%, and support type.

+### Create and Save a 3MF PrusaSlicer Project File
+I used File-SaveProject to produce a file, modix-terminator-project.3mf, that is an executable for PrusaSlicer.
+If you make changes to the project in the project file, any .ini files you have created will not be updated.

+### Export a GCODE Output File
+I used ExportGCode to create a file, modix-terminator.gcode, consisting of 98,227 lines of code telling the printer every last little thing it has to do in what order with what parameter settings.
+While GCode is tedious, it is human readable, and there are lists of GCode commands e.g. http://marlinfw.org/docs/gcode/M206.html.

 * Clean out any print material from previous prints.
 If there is filament stuck to the hot-end, on the printer console, go to Prepare --> Preheat PLA --> Preheat PLA 1.
 Once the hot-end is hot, peel the filament loose from the hot-end using a scraping tool.
   * Note - DO NOT TOUCH THE HOT END WITH YOUR HANDS!
 The whole point is that it is very, very hot.